How to keep track of business expenses in 7 steps

 3. Connect your financial institutions with your accounting software

-Once you’ve chosen an accounting platform, you’ll want to connect it to your financial institutions.
+Once you choose an accounting platform, next, connect it to your financial institutions.
 Modern solutions can automatically import your banking and card transactions for real-time visibility.

 By automating the process, you can easily compare accounting transactions with bank and credit card data.
 An automated system speeds up the account reconciliation process, helping you close your books more quickly.